ManuelGil/vscode-json-flow/README.md

 ## Requirements & Limitations

-- **Editor Compatibility:** Works with Visual Studio Code and all VSCode-based editors (including VSCodium, WindSurf, Cursor, and others).
+- **Editor Compatibility:** Compatible with Visual Studio Code and all VSCode-based editors (including VSCodium, WindSurf, Cursor, and others).
-- **VS Code Version:** Requires Visual Studio Code 1.88.0 or later (or compatible base version).
+- **Minimum VS Code Version:** Requires Visual Studio Code 1.88.0 or later (or a compatible base version).
-- **Operating Systems:** Windows, macOS, and Linux are supported.
+- **Supported Operating Systems:** Windows, macOS, and Linux.
-- **File Size:** For optimal performance, files up to ~2MB are recommended for visualization.
-Larger files may impact responsiveness.
+- **Performance Recommendation:** For optimal performance, it is recommended to visualize files up to approximately 2MB in size.
+Larger files may affect responsiveness.
-- **Known Limitations:** Some deeply nested or highly complex data structures may render slowly or partially.
+- **Limitations:** Extremely large or deeply nested data structures may render slowly or partially.
+Please refer to the Troubleshooting section for known issues and workarounds.

 ---

 ## Security & Privacy

-JSON Flow processes all data locally within your editor.
-No data is sent externally or collected for analytics.
-The extension does not access your files or network beyond the operations you explicitly perform.
+JSON Flow processes all data locally within your editor environment.
+No data is transmitted externally or collected for analytics purposes.
+The extension does not access your files or network beyond the explicit operations you perform.
+For further details regarding privacy and security, please consult the extension's privacy policy or contact the maintainer.

 ---